 US smartphone OS market share - additional information

-As well as being the most popular smartphone operating system in the US, Android is also the most used operating system worldwide, with its market share reaching 81.1 percent in the first quarter of 2014.
-This represents the biggest ever share of the market for the Google-backed operating system and marks a rapid increase from the 36.1 percent share it held at the start of 2011.
-The Android operating system is market leader in several regions as it has a 70 percent market share in Brazil and almost a 90 percent share in the Chinese 3G smartphone market.
+As well as being the most popular smartphone operating system in the US, Android is also the most used operating system worldwide, with its market share reaching 81.7 percent in the last quarter of 2016.
+This foloo9ws a treand of rapid increase from the 36.1 percent share it held at the start of 2011.
+The Android operating system is market leader in several regions as it has a 82 percent market share in Brazil and almost a 90 percent share in the Chinese 3G smartphone market.

-Having been the dominant operating system in the US market at the beginning of 2010 when it had a 43 percent market share, Blackberry (RIM) has seen its popularity plummet to under 3 percent by 2014.
-Globally the RIM operating system held a share of just 0.5 percent at the start of 2014, a stark contrast to the 20 percent share in 2009.
+Having been the dominant operating system in the US market at the beginning of 2010 when it had a 43 percent market share, Blackberry (RIM) has seen its popularity plummet to under one percent in 2016.
+Globally the RIM operating system held a share of just 0.1 percent at the end of 2016, a stark contrast to the 20 percent share in 2009.
 In 2013 less than 20 million units of Blackberry smartphones were shipped worldwide, leading the company to announce a net loss of 646 million U.S. dollars.